Topics covered include:

 Participation in the Parent Education class is a matter of public record and therefore is not protected by confidentiality.
 However, in the interest of client safety, Resolution Services will not provide the future class date that a participant has registered for to any person other than the participant.30321

-For parties who have an action in Clackamas County, you are responsible for taking the original Certificate of Attendance to the Clerk of the Court.
-Parties who have an action in another county are responsible for taking the original Certificate of Attendance to the Clerk of the Court in the appropriate jurisdiction.
+Parties who have an action in another county are responsible for providing the Certificate of Attendance to the Clerk of the Court in the appropriate jurisdiction.
 If you have a court date in the very near future, you may wish to take a copy of the certificate to the court yourself as well.30321

 Smoking is not permitted in the building.
 You may smoke outside the building during the breaks.30321